dlodola/public/docs/_posts/2021-07-27-Monte+Carlo+resource+assessments+in+Python.md

 - [ ] risked distributions
 - [ ] multiple prospects / consolidation

-### Different workflows
+### Different models

-- area-depth
+An obvious evolution is to cater for different calculation models — in particular for handling gross and net rock volumes (*e.g.*, area-depth curves, top reservoir grid), or for different fluid models (*e.g.*., black oil, oil with associated gas, oil with gas cap).

-- 1/2 grids
+All these can be achieved by building on what is presented here and will be the subject of follow-up articles.

 ### More advanced sampling

 The `rvs` method is already adding a layer of abstraction in that it is handling all the sampling effort.
-Under the hood, it is generating \\(n\\) pseudo-random numbers from a uniform distribution over \\( \left[0,1\right]\\) and using the inverse of an appropriate cumulative distribution function to convert these to random variates of the desired distribution.
+Under the hood, it is generating \\(n\\) pseudo-random numbers from a uniform distribution over \\( \left[0,1\right]\\), and using the inverse of an appropriate cumulative distribution function to convert these to random variates of the desired distribution.
 With increasing numbers of parameters, this could lead to undersampling of parts of the sample space.
 One solution to address this is by using brute force and increasing the number of samples.

 (sensitivity figure/discussion here - 100,000 samples/200 realisations).